Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Proposed method

-Based on (\ref{eq:B_tilde}), the URA beampattern, $\widetilde{\rm B}({\bf W},\theta,\phi)$, can be composed of two ULA beampatterns, ${\rm B}({\bf x},\vartheta_x)$ and ${\rm B}({\bf y},\vartheta_y)$, which are generated by the ULAs placed on x/y-axis as depicted in Fig. \ref{Fig:Visualize_URA_ULAs_array}.
+Based on (\ref{eq:B_tilde}), the URA beampattern, $\widetilde{\rm B}({\bf W},\theta,\phi)$, can be composed of ULA beampatterns, ${\rm B}({\bf x},\vartheta_x)$ and ${\rm B}({\bf y},\vartheta_y)$, which can be interpreted through the beampatterns generated by the ULAs positioned along the x/y-axis as illustrated in Fig. \ref{Fig:Visualize_URA_ULAs_array}.
 For convenience, we name the URA beampattern generated through (\ref{eq:B_tilde}) as the ``composite" URA beampattern.
 In Fig. \ref{Fig:Visualize_URA_ULAs_BP_concept}, the expected components of the ``composite" URA beampattern are illustrated.
-Its main lobe region is highlighted in yellow square which are composed of the ULA beampatterns' main lobe region.
+Its main lobe region is highlighted by square areas in yellow which are composed of the ULA beampatterns' main lobe region.
 While, green and gray-colored areas are sidelobe regions of the ``composite" URA beampattern.
 Note that the expected main lobe/sidelobe region of the ``composite" URA beampattern are different from that in the URA design problem (\ref{P1_1}).
 In the problem (\ref{P1_1}), with the main lobe angle set $\Pi_m$ defined in (\ref{Theta_m_bar}), the expected URA beampattern main lobe region corresponds to the orange-colored circle in Fig. \ref{Fig:Visualize_URA_ULAs_BP_topview}.
 While, with the sidelobe angle set $\Pi_s$ defined in (\ref{Theta_s_bar}), the expected URA beampattern sidelobe region corresponds to the blue-colored annular ring in Fig. \ref{Fig:Visualize_URA_ULAs_BP_topview}.
-To ensure the main lobe/sidelobe region of the ``composite" URA beampattern contains the expected URA beampattern main lobe/sidelobe region in the problem (\ref{P1_1}), the ULA main lobe angle set in the problem (\ref{P1_2}) is defined as
+To decompose the URA design problem (\ref{P1_1}) into ULR design subproblems and ensure the main lobe/sidelobe region of the ``composite" URA beampattern contains the expected URA beampattern main lobe/sidelobe region in the problem (\ref{P1_1}), we now define the ULA main lobe/sidelobe angle sets that will be applied to the ULA design subproblems (\ref{P1_2}).
+The ULA main lobe angle set is defined as